maksuco/laravel-blade-sortable/README.md

 ![drag-drop](https://github.com/asantibanez/laravel-blade-sortable/raw/master/examples/drag-drop.gif)

-### Enable/Disable sorting and/or drop or Cloning
+### Enable/Disable sorting and/or drop or Cloning and swaping

 Use `:allow-sort=true|false` and `:allow-drop=true|false` to `x-laravel-blade-sortable::sortable` components
 to enable/disable sorting and/or drop of elements.
 Both defaults to `true`.

-Use `:clone="true"` to enable the cloning of elements and set the `id="xx"` to get the element identification. if cloning is set, then drop and sort are "false" automatically.
+Use `:clone="true"` to enable the cloning of elements and set the `id="xx"` to get the element identification. if cloning is set, then drop and sort are "false" automatically. you can use id="" to identify the conning element

+Use `:swap="'border-red'"` to enable the swaping of elements, the value is the class that is applied

 ```blade
 <x-laravel-blade-sortable::sortable